kenba/via-angle-cpp/README.md

 and [scikit-build](https://pypi.org/project/scikit-build/) to build a python package using [cmake](https://cmake.org/).

-From the parent directory of `via-angle-cpp`:
+From the parent directory of `via-angle-cpp`, run:

 ```bash
 pip install ./via-angle-cpp